IBS is a Functional Gastrointestinal Disorder or Disorder of Gut-Brain Interaction?

 Other Conditions Associated With IBS

-Besides the common symptoms of IBS, which are abdominal (stomach) pain ,bloating, diarrhoea and/or constipation there may be other associated conditions like
+Besides the common symptoms of IBS, which are abdominal (stomach) pain, bloating, diarrhea and/or constipation there may be other associated conditions like

 - Sexual dysfunction including poor libido

 Danger Signals: When Is It Unlikely To Be IBS?

 If you have any of the features listed below, it is important to rule out other organic diseases.
 You need to meet a well-qualified physician to help you with this.

 - Passing blood with stools which is not caused by piles or anal fissures.

 - Unintended weight loss of >10% of body weight in 3 months.

 - Sudden or progressive changes in your symptoms.